neena-da/VBA-challenge/README.md

 ### Solution - VBA Code Wall_Street_VBA_Exercise

-1. Define the variables as required
+1. Define the variables as required and initialise variables as necessary
 ```
     Dim ticker As String
     Dim LastRow As Long